sifive/wake/share/doc/wake/basic_wake_tutorial.md

   q = front q $$ doomsday (remove q)
 ```
 ## Tree
+Tree is also one of the data structure that represent hierarchical data.
+The topmost node is known as root node.
+Every node contains some data.
 Tree is already implemented in wake by default.
 * Creates a Tree from a list
 `wake -x 'seq 5 |map str| listToTree (_ <=>* _)'`